mdang/how-to-teach-programming/README.md

 **Peer Instruction** - Teaching method where an instructor poses a question and then students commit to a first answer, discuss answers with their peers, and commit to a (revised) answer.

+## Checks for Understanding

+Strategy | Description
+3‐2‐1/Fist to Five/Thumbs Up, Thumbs Down | Students communicate their level of understanding using their fingers